JuliaCI/BenchmarkTools.jl/doc/manual.md

 # Define a parent BenchmarkGroup to contain our suite
 suite = BenchmarkGroup()

-# Next, let's add some child groups to our benchmark suite.
-Note that the constructor is
+# Add some child groups to our benchmark suite.
+The most relevant BenchmarkGroup constructor
-# BenchmarkGroup(tags::AbstractString...).
-These tags are useful for filtering benchmarks
+# for this case is BenchmarkGroup(tags::AbstractString...).
+These tags are useful for
-# by topic, which we'll cover in a later section
+# filtering benchmarks by topic, which we'll cover in a later section.
 suite["utf8"] = BenchmarkGroup("string", "unicode")
 suite["trigonometry"] = BenchmarkGroup("math", "triangles")